All eyes on Andonovski after USWNT inches past Nigeria to cap off Summer Series

 Pay attention to Becky Sauerbrunn

 She may go about her job quietly and efficiently, but it’s time we start paying more attention to Becky Sauerbrunn.
-The center back has become one of the most indispensable players for the USWNT, and Wednesday provided yet another example of what she brings to the table.
+For years, the center back has been one of the most indispensable players for the USWNT, and Wednesday provided yet another example of what she brings to the table.

 The 36-year-old’s ability to step up and intercept passes is a huge weapon for the U.S., turning defense into attack in the blink of an eye.
-Sauerbrunn, along with her center back partner Abby Dahlkemper, can unpick a defense with a precise ball over the top or a pinpoint switch.
+On the offensive side, Sauerbrunn, along with her center back partner Abby Dahlkemper, were able to unpick Nigeria's defense with precise balls over the top and pinpoint switches.

 "It's definitely something I'm going to continue to work on," Sauerbrunn said of the offensive side of her game.
 "I want to have all the tools in my tool kit.
 If the time comes when I need to be hitting some 60-yard [diagonals] or some 20-yard chip balls to Christen Press, then I'll be able to do all those things."